energietransitie/needforheat-generic-firmware/README.md

 * Visual indication via the red and/or green LEDs that allows the end user to recognize various device states
  	* ready for device activation: blinking green LED
  	* device activation: turning green LED on for a few seconds
  	* sending a heartbeat: blink green LED rapidly two times
+NOTE: For the M5CoreINK you can also use the buzzer.
+But use the buzzer only during the activation stage, it can potentially annoy people!
 * Persistent buffering of measurement data
 * Presence Detection (provisioning of tracked Bluetooth addresses during device provisioning)
 * Presence Detection (runtime Bluetooth addresses provisioning)